Albert Smith White: Later career

-Later congressional service
+Subsequent congressional service

 White was elected as a Republican from Indiana's 8th congressional district to the United States House of Representatives of the 37th United States Congress, serving from March 4, 1861, to March 3, 1863.
 He was not a candidate for renomination in 1862.
 He was appointed by President Lincoln as one of three commissioners to adjust the claims of citizens of Minnesota and the Dakota Territory against the United States Government for Indian depredations, relating to a Sioux Indian Massacre occurring in 1862.

 Federal judicial service

 White was nominated by President Abraham Lincoln on January 14, 1864, to a seat on the United States District Court for the District of Indiana vacated by Judge Caleb Blood Smith.
 He was confirmed by the United States Senate on January 18, 1864, and received his commission the same day.

+Death and burial

-His service terminated on September 4, 1864, seven and a half months after his appointment.
+He died on September 4, 1864, seven and a half months after his appointment.
 He was interred in Greenbush Cemetery in Lafayette.